TheMonster96/Websocket-Pavons-Arazio/README.md

       **api_responses: JSON[]**
-      **(not sure) devices (to reduce overhead if devices are the same, uses network id ): string[]** **last_time_created (or updated): string** **CHECK ShellyDiscovery WS reimplementation.png FOR SCHEME**
+      **(not sure) devices (to reduce overhead if devices are the same, uses network id ): string[]** **last_time_created (or updated): string**

+#DA FARE OGGI
+**CHECK ShellyDiscovery WS reimplementation.png FOR SCHEME**

+#DA FARE OGGI
+**TODO: Implement authentication with sessions.
+After that, if there's enough time left, switch to JWT** **TODO: Add NoSQL database if there's enough time left, otherwise add classic SQL Database**

+#DA FARE DOPO I DATABASE E LA REIMPLEMENTAZIONE SHELLYDISCOVERY
 **TODO: Add Docker to have scalable and ephemeral processes.**

+#DA FARE DOPO DOCKER E REIMPLEMENTAZIONE SHELLYDISCOVERY
+**TODO: Change UI to be somewhat decent**
+**TODO: Write a presentation for this project**

+#DA FARE COME FINE SE RIMANE TEMPO
+**TODO: Change UI to Svelte/Vue.
+Need for a frontend-only server to just call backend APIs** **TODO: Make everything a separate service in docker to have more security, stability** **TODO: Transfer everything to the Zimablade Server**

+#NON NECESSARI
 **TODO: Add Nginx as Reverse Proxy for added security.**
-**TODO: Add Kubernetes to orchestrate Containers (not necessary but cool)** **TODO: Transfer everything to the Zimablade Server as final step**
+**TODO: Add Kubernetes to orchestrate Containers (not necessary but cool)**

-**NON NECESSARY TODO: Change UI to be somewhat decent**

-**NON NECESSARY TODO: Change UI to Svelte/Vue.
-Need for a frontend-only server to just call backend APIs**